-I'm not quite old enough to remember the first showing, but a little later in the 60's and 70's and at about the same time in December each year you'd find me trying to get home from swim practice, basketball practice, school or church programs in time to huddle around the TV in the kitchen with a pot pie on my lap to watch the scheduled airing on CBS.
-This was before VCRs, DVRs, Hulu, DVDs, OnDemand and even reruns.
-If you missed it, you missed it until NEXT YEAR which was not acceptable in our household.
+I'm not quite old enough to remember the first showing, but a little later in the '60s and '70s, and at about the same time in December each year, you'd find me trying to get home from swim practice, basketball practice, school, or church programs in time to huddle around the TV in the kitchen with a pot pie on my lap to watch the scheduled airing on CBS.
+This was before VCRs, DVRs, Hulu, DVDs, OnDemand, and even reruns.
+If you missed it, you missed it until NEXT YEAR - which was not acceptable in our household.

 Well, maybe it's that his story is one in which not only individuals but sometimes even businesses can relate.
-It's about a search for purpose for a place in this world.
+It's about a search for a purpose and for a place in this world.
 And who doesn't want to find that?

-One of our favorite tasks at Huebner Integrated Marketing is helping companies find their own "place."
+One of our favorite tasks at Huebner Marketing is helping companies find their own "place."
 Actually, we call it their brand position.
 But in some ways, it's similar to Rudolph's quest.